-Most of us indulge in things for which there is little or no value simply because of the way we feel at that time.
-The fact that we are in a world of time and that we must soon quickly die should make us ponder on the value of things we spend our precious time on.
+Most of us indulge in things for which there is little or no value simply because of the way we feel at the time.
+The fact that we are in a world of time and that we must soon quickly leave this world should make us ponder on the value of things we spend our precious time on.

 Poet and novelist Oscar Wilde ended his life with great regret.
 Late in life, he wrote:

 “I forgot that every little action of the common day makes or breaks my character; …I ceased to be lord over myself.
 I was no longer the captain of my soul, and didn’t know it.
 I allowed pleasure to dominate me.
 I ended in horrible disgrace.”Today Matters: 12 Daily Practices to Guarantee Tomorrows Success